awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 Accounts created in Account Factory are AWS accounts\.
 For information about closing AWS accounts, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*\.

+**Note**
+ Closing an AWS account is not the same as unmanaging an account from AWS Control Tower—these are separate actions\.
+You must unmanage the account before you close it\.

 ## Resource Considerations for Account Factory<a name="account-factory-considerations"></a>

 When an account is provisioned with Account Factory, the following AWS resources are created within the account\.